resetswitch/PokemonETL/README.md

 ## Project Overview

-The **PokémonETL** pipeline extracts data from the free public API[`pokeapi.co`](https://pokeapi.co/), normalises it, and stores it in a relational PostgreSQL database.
+The **PokémonETL** pipeline extracts data from the free public API[`pokeapi.co`](https://pokeapi.co/), normalizes it, and stores it in a relational PostgreSQL database.

 Key goals: